-In 2003, he became the resident choreographer for the Fort Worth Opera, where his choreography has been seen in Rigoletto, Salome, La Traviata, Amahl and the Night Visitors, and the world premieres of Frau Margot and Before Night Falls.
-John then made his directing debut with the company with a 2009 production of Carmen, followed by The Mikado and The Pearl Fishers.
-In 2010 he made his choreographic debut for the Dallas Opera with Don Giovanni.
-John has served on the directing faculty of the Seagle Music Colony in Schroon Lake, NY, where his productions have included Anything Goes, Crazy for You, The Medium, The Fantasticks, The Mikado, LaBoheme, Guys & Dolls, Brigadoon and L’Italiana in Algeri.
+From 2003 to 2010, he served as resident choreographer for the Fort Worth Opera which included the world premieres of Frau Margot and Before Night Falls.
+John made his directing debut there with Carmen, followed by The Mikado, The Pearl Fishers, Maria de Buenos Aires, and La Traviata.
+John has served on the directing faculty of the Seagle Music Colony in Schroon Lake, NY, where his productions have included Anything Goes, Crazy for You, The Medium, The Fantasticks, The Mikado, La Boheme, Guys & Dolls, Brigadoon and L’Italiana in Algeri.
 John has also coached young artists with the Washington National, Arizona, Fort Worth, and Des Moines Metro Opera Companies.

-Other productions include Italienisches Liederbuch for Voces Intimae, The Golden Apple for Lyric Stage, The Tenderland and Cosi Fan Tutte for The Living Opera, Seussical for Kids Who Care, Spring Awakening and Dogfight for WaterTower Theatre.
-For the Dallas-based theatre company Uptown Players, choreographed the American premiere of the Pet Shop Boys musical Closer to Heaven, the regional premiere of Altar Boyz (for which John was awarded the DFW Critics Forum Award for Best Choreography), and directed and choreographed the regional premiere of Hello Again and the American premiere of Soho Cinders.
+Other productions include Italienisches Liederbuch for Voces Intimae, The Golden Apple and the world premiere of Pure Country for Lyric Stage, Spring Awakening and Dogfight for WaterTower Theatre, and Carousel for Ashlawn Opera.
+For the Dallas-based theatre company Uptown Players, John choreographed the American premiere of the Pet Shop Boys musical Closer to Heaven, the regional premiere of Altar Boyz (for which John was awarded the DFW Critics Forum Award for Best Choreography), and directed and choreographed the regional premiere of Hello Again and the American premiere of Soho Cinders.
 John is originally from San Antonio, Texas, where he performed as a principal member of the Alamo City Dance Company.
-He then relocated to Fort Worth, Texas and received his BFA in Theatre/Film Performance & Direction from Texas Christian University.
+He received his BFA in Theatre/Film Performance & Direction from Texas Christian University.